SJECollins/ci-pp1-hoggy-hospital/README.md

 ![404](readme-docs/404.webp)

 ### Future Expansion
-As a wildlife rescue website, there are a variety of features that could be implemented in the future.
+As a wildlife rescue website, there are a variety of features that can be implemented in the future.
-1. A direct donation link.
+1. __A direct donation link__.
 This could be connected to the organisation's PayPal account or similar, allowing the user to donate directly on the page, quickly and easily.
-2. A blog.
+2. __A blog__.
 It provides further user engagement and encourages users to return.
 Users of these types of sites enjoy learning more about individual rescue cases.
 It can also be used to direct views from social media to the site, for example, through short synopses on Facebook or Instagram with links encouraging the user to read the blog for the full story.
 Similarly, it can direct views to the organisations social media sites, e.g. by linking to their videos on YouTube.
-3. A gallery.
+3. __A gallery__.
 This could comprise solely of pictures of the animals rescued or include the facilities or staff of the organisation, creating a more personal connection with the user.
-4. An online shop.
+4. __An online shop__.
 An online shop with options to purchase limited branded merchandise (e.g. mugs, stickers, etc.) or sponsorship of an animal could be implemented as a means of fundraising, branding or to encourage user engagement.

 ## Design
 ### Imagery